-In 27 years of naturopathic practice I’ve observed that most people don’t feel truly well.
+In thirty years of naturopathic practice I’ve observed that most people don’t feel truly well.
 Too often finding your path to better health can be confusing and unnecessarily expensive.
 But it doesn’t need to be this way.

 In 1987, I took a leap of faith (in an era before Google) and moved to Melbourne to study at the Southern School of Natural Therapies.
 Their motto was “the art and science of naturopathy”, heralding a new era in natural medicine that embraced both evidence and tradition.
 I feel so fortunate to have an education that gave me an extraordinary grounding in both.